The ultimate use of a variable is to store data, and understanding its concept is the foremost step to starting working with PHP.

 2. Function Parameters :

-A function in variable is that which is defined within the parentheses of the function and are simply pass by values.
+A function in a variable is that which is defined within the parentheses of the function and is simply passed by values.
 See, the following example represents how to define a function in PHP.

 $price = $price*20;

 In the above example $price is a function parameter takes a value 40.
 The output it returns 800 in this program.

 3. Global Variables :